-The governing body has due regard to the Code of Practice when carrying out its duties toward all pupils with special educational needs.
+The governing body has due regard to the Code of Practice when carrying out its duties toward all pupils with special educational needs, including the monitoring, quality and effectiveness for SEN provision.
 The governors are kept informed and consider the overall provision and development for children with SEN. The Head teacher and governors review SEN expenditure annually through the budget setting process.
 The Head teacher's report to the governing body each term includes an SEN Update from the Assistant Head for Inclusion.

 There is an identified governor with the responsibility for overseeing the schools provision for pupils with special educational needs, who meets regularly with the SENCO for an update as to the latest developments.
 The SEN Governor ensures that all governors are aware of the schools SEN provision, including the deployment of funding, equipment and personnel.
 The governors ensure that the policy for special educational needs is regularly reviewed.
-The SEN governor at Woodlands Academy is Shirley Kenworthy-Wright.
+The SEN governor at Woodlands Academy is Mark Goodlake.